First year astronomy graduate student guide to survival

-Next, you'll want to talk to Patrick Shopbell (Cahill 228), Anu Mahabal (Cahill 227) or Jose Calderon (Cahill 227) to get your e-mail account ready.
+Next, you'll want to talk to Patrick Shopbell (Cahill 311), Anu Mahabal (Cahill 228) to get your e-mail account ready.
 They know all of you are coming and they are working to ensure that you all have your computer.
 But it might be the case that your computer is not ready exactly when you get here... last year's class is still in the process of moving out of the office, so desk/computer space hasn't really been allocated.
 It's you guys who get to design the desk distribution in your office and then you'll have to draw straws to decide who gets what space... fun, fun, fun! ;-)

-Don't forget to visit the Astronomy Library (at the south/east end of the first floor) to meet Joy Painter.
-She will register you in the system and give you important information about the library resources.
+Don't forget to visit the Astronomy Library (at the south/east end of the first floor) to meet librarian.
+Our librarian will register you in the system and give you important information about the library resources.

-Chris Hirata (Cahill 272) is the current option representative, so he's the faculty member you should get together with at some point to get the official information (previous option representative website) on what is expected from you during your first year.
-When you meet him do not hesitate to ask all the questions you might have (academic requirements: classes you should take, research, what the department expect from you, etc.) and try to do so every time you have a doubt.
+Lynne Hillenbrand (Cahill 218) is the current option representative, faculty member you should get together with at some point to discuss what is expected from you during your first year.
+You should also become familiar with the option representative website.
+When you meet her do not hesitate to ask all the questions you might have (academic requirements: classes you should take, research, what the department expect from you, etc.) and try to do so every time you have a doubt.

-He is the link between the faculty and you, so try to meet with him every time you are taking an important academic decision.
-A good thing will be to meet him at least once a term on your first year, so he can give you feedback about your performance and you can tell him what your plans are for the next term.
+She is the link between the faculty and you, so try to meet with her every time you are taking an important academic decision.
+A good thing will be to meet her at least once a term on your first year, so she can give you feedback about your performance and you can tell her what your plans are for the next term.

 If you want to talk to other professors, here is the website with their info: